State Law Compliance Frameworks: Statutory Rules as Executable Code

 ) -> ComplianceVerdict:

-deadline = applicable_rule.compute_deadline(
+deadline = compute_deadline(rule, received)

-requires_redaction = applicable_rule.exemption_type != ExemptionCategory.NONE
+requires_redaction = rule.exemption_type != ExemptionCategory.NONE

 request_id=request_payload["request_id"],